 Motorists in North Carolina may be surprised to learn that distracted driving is as dangerous as driving while under the influence of drugs and alcohol.
 Anyone with doubts regarding this fact needs only to look at a few statistics to understand the dangers of distracted driving.

 In 2014, 9,967 Americans lost their lives and 290,000 people suffered injuries due to drunk driving accidents.
-In the same year, 3,179 deaths and 431,000 injuries happened due to car accidents that involved distracted drivers.
+In the same year, 3,179 deaths and 431,000 injuries happened due to personal injuries relating to car accidents that involved distracted drivers.

 There is another fact that troubles people concerned with the dangers of distracted driving.
 While injuries and fatalities associated with drunk drivers are on the decline, the destruction caused by distracted driving is increasing.